Présentation de MarkLogic Data Hub Central

 - Data Hub Central Community Edition — This edition has the same basic functionality as the standard edition except that it is a fully supported community project — meaning it is a more rapidly evolving open source project where we are welcoming input from outside the company.
 For that reason, there are a few features that it has that the other version does not, such as a graphical interface for modeling entities and relationships, and semantic graph visualization of raw and curated data.
 You can download the Data Hub Central Community edition here and access the documentation here.

-- Data Hub Central on Data Hub Service — This version is planned to be released in the near future.
+- Data Hub Central on Data Hub Service — Now available on new DHS 3.0 Service Instances in AWS.